K-State Gender Policies

-While availability cannot be guaranteed, the following rooms are offered as a service to nursing mothers on campus: 016 Anderson Hall, 207A Willard Hall, 243A Leadership Studies, 202 Umberger Hall, 302 Umberger Hall and 113 Leasure Hall on the Manhattan campus.
-These six areas have each been equipped with privacy dividers, an electrical outlet, a table and a chair.
+While availability cannot be guaranteed, the following rooms are offered as a service to nursing mothers on campus: 016 Anderson Hall, 124 Berney Welcome Center, 2108 College of Business, 182A Dole Hall, 2199 Engineering, 105 K-State Student Union, 269 Lafene Health Center, 243A Leadership Studies, 113 Leasure Hall, 202 Umberger Hall, 302 Umberger Hall, and 207A Willard Hall on the Manhattan campus.
+These 12 areas have each been equipped with privacy dividers, an electrical outlet, a table and a chair.
 There are also two designated areas at K-State Salina -- 117 Salina Technology Center and the Student Life Center female restroom -- and one area at K-State Olathe, room 212.

 If you have any suggestions, changes or comments about the lactation stations please contact the President's Commission on the Status of Women at email@example.com.

-For complete information on the policy on lactation support for nursing mothers, visit http://www.k-state.edu/policies/ppm/4075.html.
+View the policy on lactation support for nursing mothers.

 Policy on Gender and Policy Prohibiting Discrimination, Harassment, and Sexual Violence

 The goal of the Policy on Gender is to create an environment at Kansas State University in which all students, faculty, and staff interact solely on the basis of individual strengths and characteristics, without having those interactions shaped by generalizations, stereotypes, or valuations based on gender; and to encourage constructive, thoughtful, and gender‑sensitive behavior.